studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 --input_model=< PATH_TO_MODEL_DIR\model.pdmodel>
 ```

-For ppyoloe: compare with ppyolo, command not have im_shape node
+For ppyoloe: Compare with ppyolo, command not have im_shape property.
 ```bash
  mo --output_dir=<PATH_TO_OUTPUT_DIR> \
 --reverse_input_channels \